dahliacreative/selectron/README.md

 ```

 ##Events
-Selectron triggers a `selectron.change` event on the original `select` for you to listen to.
-This allows you to change the value of the `select` dynamically and trigger a `change` event, which in turn will update selectron.
+Selectron triggers a `change` event on the `select`;

 ##Methods
-Selectron provides an `selectron.update` method which when triggered on the original `select` will re-populate the options.
+Selectron provides an `selectron.update` method which when triggered on the `select` will re-populate the options.
+It also provides a `selectron.change` method which when triggered on the `select` will update the sellectron trigger to match the value of the `select`

 ##License
 Copyright (c) 2016 Simon Sturgess